"The completed building has strengthened our school community (and) improved the educational and human experience... It is a happy building."

 - Launa Schweitzer, Lower School Head

-The school’s existing limestone “castle” sits prominently at the corner of a quiet residential street in Brooklyn’s Park Slope Historic District.
-PBDW’s addition serves as a transition between the vastly different architecture of the row houses and the prominently articulated Hulbert Mansion.
-In order that the new building neither obscure the mansion nor overshadow the row-houses, its height was limited and the connecting corridor to the mansion was recessed from the facade.
-A raised landscaped base and below-grade gym, combined with a dramatic sloping skylight across the third floor dance studio gives this four-story structure the appearance of a two-story building.
-Inside, the two buildings are seamlessly connected on every floor by a continuous hallway, designed to create an identifiable and enjoyable transition between the architecture of the modern addition and the historic mansion.
+PBDW’s addition serves as a transition between the repetitive rhythm of row houses lining the street and the articulated castle-like Hulbert Mansion which sits prominently at the corner of a quiet residential street in Brooklyn’s Park Slope Historic District.
+In order that the new building neither obscure the mansion nor overshadow the row-houses, its apparent height was limited and its connection to the mansion recessed.
+Inside, the buildings are seamlessly connected on every floor by a continuous hallway, designed to create an identifiable and enjoyable transition between old and new.

 The school includes homerooms for nursery through grade four, a multi-purpose room, dining and music rooms, dance and art studios, administrative offices, and a new ADA-compliant entrance to the school.
-The new classrooms are inviting, daylight-filled environments with views of the street through the generously sized windows.
-They were designed in an asymmetrical L-shaped configuration to replicate the coziness of the mansion’s beloved nooks and bays, allow for simultaneous use of the space for different activities and to enable small group learning.
-A new glass-clad stair tower overlooks the hustle and bustle of the landscaped playground, connecting circulating students to the outdoors and to the activities of the larger school community.
+The classrooms were designed in an asymmetrical L-shaped configuration to replicate the coziness of the mansion’s beloved nooks and bays and to add flexibility to the layout.
+They are inviting, daylight-filled spaces with street views and composite bamboo floors and millwork.
+A new high performance glass clad stair tower overlooks the landscaped playground which doubles as an area for parents to mingle with the school community at drop off and dismissal, and accommodates bike and trike storage.